SimonGreenUK/fun-review-1/README.md

 ### 2 - makeNameTags

-You wouldn't usually be found doing work like this, but Jon is off sick, and the HR Director is having a meeting in a couple of hours.
+You wouldn't usually be found doing work like this, but Jon is off sick, and the HR Director is having a meeting in a couple of hours to discuss the recent espionage problems.
 Please make name tags for each of the guests.

 Given an array of guest objects containing `title`, `forename`, `lastname` and `company` keys, your makeNameTags function should return a new array with the text (formatted as `<title> <forename> <surname>, <company>`) for each name tag.